Frequently Asked Questions About the New Requirements for Distributors of Generally Licensed (10 CFR 31.5) Devices

 Has the final version of the guidance concerning licenses for distribution to general licenses been published?

 Yes.
-NUREG-1556, Vol. 16, "Consolidated Guidance About Materials Licenses: Program-Specific Guidance About Licenses Authorizing Distribution to General Licensees," was published in December 2000.
+NUREG-1556, Vol. 16, "Consolidated Guidance About Materials Licenses: Program-Specific Guidance About Licenses Authorizing Distribution to General Licensees," was revised and published in July 2018.

-Is the guidance in Appendices K and L of NUREG-1556, Vol. 16, the information I must provide to my customers?
+Is the guidance in Appendices F and G of NUREG-1556, Vol. 16, Revision 1, the information I must provide to my customers?

 No. The information to be provided to customers (including both intermediate persons and ultimate users) are (1) copies of 10 CFR 31.2, 31.5, 30.51, 20.2201, and 20.2202 (paragraphs (c)(2) through (4) or (c)(13) may be omitted if they do not apply to the particular device); (2) a listing of the services that can only be performed by a specific licensee; (3) information on acceptable disposal options including estimated costs of disposal; (4) a statement indicating that NRC's policy is to issue high civil penalties for improper disposal.
 This last item is applicable only for transfers to NRC general licensees.
 For transfers to general licensees in Agreement States, the distributor may furnish either the applicable NRC regulations or the comparable ones of the Agreement State.
 In addition, the distributor must furnish the name or title, address, and phone number of the contact at the Agreement State regulatory agency from which additional information may be obtained.